atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i
 people.
 O
-Genteel people!" cried he, lifting up his hands and eyes — - Genteel people!
+Genteel people!" cried he, lifting up his hands and eyes --- Genteel people!
 Never let me hear the word again; a word which has, been' A fo fatal to my peace : a word which,, tristing as it may seem, has ocasioned.
 ; the ruin of my family.
 Byyour^^«
 Gonnestions,.
-Mrs. Selby, " conti nued be, - you have brought one of my daughters almost to the grave,. my fon,. within an ace of a halter, and. me very near a gaol; while you and. the ot.dr girl, there" — darting a contemptuous t
+Mrs. Selby, " conti nued be, - you have brought one of my daughters almost to the grave,. my fon,. within an ace of a halter, and. me very near a gaol; while you and. the ot.dr girl, there" --darting a contemptuous t
 .
 I
 V
 • , lyg
-tuous look at Maria — have caught the fashionable indifference which ■ renders you both insensible of the misfortunes .you have created, and ' incapable of extricating yourself from
+tuous look at Maria --have caught the fashionable indifference which ■ renders you both insensible of the misfortunes .you have created, and ' incapable of extricating yourself from
 I
 them : nay, you do not feerri desirous of getting out of them." ^ •w